North Shore (09) 486 8900

 • When you are ready, gently insert the swab into your vagina.

-• Slowly rotate the swab in a circular motion for 20 seconds.
+• Slowly rotate the swab in a circular motion for at least 10 seconds.
 This shouldn’t be painful or uncomfortable.

 Step 3: Finishing the test